dock108/daytrade-partner/README.md

-# daytrade-partner
+# TradeLens

+A clean, modern iOS trading companion app built with SwiftUI.

 ## Overview

-This repository contains the TradeLens iOS trading companion app built with SwiftUI.
+TradeLens is designed to be a powerful yet simple trading partner application.
+It provides a clean foundation for tracking trades, analyzing performance, and making informed trading decisions.

 ## Local Setup

-1. Open `TradeLens/TradeLens.xcodeproj` in Xcode.
+1. Open `TradeLens.xcodeproj` in Xcode.
-2. Select a target device or simulator.
+2. Select your target device or simulator.
 3. Press `Cmd + R` to build and run.

 ## Deployment Basics

-Create an Xcode Archive (`Product > Archive`) and distribute it through the Organizer for TestFlight or the App Store.
+Create an Xcode Archive (`Product > Archive`) and distribute the build through the Organizer for TestFlight or the App Store.

 ## Documentation

-For app-specific details, see [`TradeLens/README.md`](TradeLens/README.md).
-Architecture notes and development guidelines are in [`TradeLens/docs/PROJECT_GUIDE.md`](TradeLens/docs/PROJECT_GUIDE.md).
+Extended architecture notes, development guidelines, and project structure live in [`docs/PROJECT_GUIDE.md`](docs/PROJECT_GUIDE.md).

+---

+Built with ♥️ using SwiftUI